llifezou/ssv-notify/README.md

   - INFO: Does not rely on third-party API, Data comes from eth full node.
 - Scan all clusters
   - INFO: Does not rely on third-party API, Data comes from eth full node.
+- Liquidation bot
+  - INFO: Does not rely on third-party API, Data comes from eth full node.

 ## Start